mamchenkov/dotfiles/README.md

 ### Miscelanous

 1. Easier installer, which can also be used to update the setup and all the symlinks.
+2. MySQL prompt that includes current user, host, and selected database.

 Feedback
 --------